jtbricker/sparkify-etl/README.md

 1. Transform- The required data is pulled out of the dataframes and formatted as required by the database.
 In addition, any additional required data is pulled in from external sources.
 1. Load - The formatted data is inserted into their destination tables

+### ETL Notes
+The song/artist data and the songplay data (which references songs/artists) were loaded from different data sources (`data/song_data` and `data/log_data`, respectively).
+These example data sources are just examples and therefore not all songs/artists referenced in the songplays logs are represented.

+Therefore, when a song/artist combination were not found in the data, new rows in these tables were added to make the data as complete as possible.

 ## Example Queries

 Question: How many users are listening to the Backstreet Boys on Thursdays?